-Comparing the original data (figure 12) with the result after SRME + adaptive (figure 16), we notice, combining the approximate multiple prediction with the adaptive subtraction, the SRME can successfully remove the isolated multiple.
-The isolated free-surface multiple in figure 12 is removed in figure 16.
+Comparing the original data (figure 12) with the result after SRME + adaptive (figure 16), we notice the SRME can successfully remove the isolated multiple.
+The isolated freesurface multiple in figure 12 is removed in figure 16.
 In figure 16 the arrows point to the removed free-surface multiple.
 But the adaptive procedure can easily damage the primary which interferes with the multiple (red circle in figure 16).
 It is worth mentioning that, we employed least-square (L2-norm) energy minimization adaptive subtraction, which is a current standard practice in the industry, to remove the predicted free surface multiple event from the data in figure 16.

 Figures 18 to 22 provide trace plots to examine the results in detail at different offsets.
 In these trace plots, red, blue and green lines represent actual data, ISS FSME multiple prediction and SRME multiple prediction, respectively.
-From the offsets 100m, 500m, 1000m and 1250m, where primary and multiple do not overlap, we can clearly see the ISS multiple prediction matches the actual multiple in the data, whereas the SRME prediction shows a disagreement.
+In the 100m, 500m, 1000m and 1250m offset trace plots, primaries and multiples are separately from each other.
+These plots show that the ISS free-surface multiple prediction has the accurate time and amplitude, hence it overlaps with the actual multiple in the data.
+Whereas the SRME prediction has approximate amplitude and time and it shows a disagreement with the actual multiple in the data.

-Notice that, at offset 750m, the primary and multiple overlap. figure 23 shows the comparison between the actual primary (blue line) with the multiple-removal result after ISS FSME (red line) and the multiple-removal result after SRME+adaptive (green line) at offset 750m.
-This figure shows the primary can be recovered by ISS FSME whereas the SRME combined with the adaptive could damage the primary.
+Notice that, at offset 750m, the primary and multiple overlap.
+Figure 23 shows the comparison between the actual primary (blue line) with the multiple-removal result after ISS FSME (red line) and the multiple-removal result after SRME+adaptive (green line) at offset 750m.
+This figure shows the primary can be recovered by ISS FSME whereas the SRME combined with the adaptive damages the primary.